Amsterdam/haal-centraal-proxy-cors/README.md

 And the same can be repeated on the Django instance if you pass a token:

     curl -X POST http://localhost:8000/api/brp/personen -H 'Content-Type: application/json' -H "Authorization: Bearer $(./get-token.py BRP/RO BRP/zoek-postcode)" -d '{"type": "ZoekMetPostcodeEnHuisnummer", "postcode": "1074VE", "huisnummer": 1, "fields": ["naam"]}'

+The *type* and *fields* are required for all request types.
+All possible parameters are documented in the [Haal Centraal documentation](https://brp-api.github.io/Haal-Centraal-BRP-bevragen/).

 ## Using Local Python